 CTY’s online writing courses for students in grades 5-12 give students the chance to work with professional writers and explore creative and academic writing, all the way up to AP English Language and Composition.
-Many writing courses are offered in session-based or flexi-paced formats and, as a result, course length varies.
+Writing courses are offered in the session-based format course length varies.
 Our web-based grammar courses help students in elementary, middle, and high school learn and practice the rules of grammar and usage and better understand how their grammatical choices can affect the quality of their prose.
 CTY’s session-based visual fluency courses incorporate principles of communication theory, design theory, and cognitive psychology to understand principles of effective visual communication.

 Gifted students whose writing skills are ahead of their agemates should not be held back.
 The Johns Hopkins University CTY Online Programs Writing Series is designed especially for these children.
 Begun in 1983 with a grant from the National Endowment for the Humanities, these courses provide gifted writers in grades 5-12 rare opportunities to work with professional writers to explore both academic and creative writing.